 BC WOMEN’S HOSPITAL

-– Currently no Entonox (laughing gas) available
+*Currently no Entonox (laughing gas) available

-– No visitors to the hospital postpartum
+*No visitors to the hospital postpartum

 *Waterbirth is not currently available, although water immersion in labour is still an option.

 *Your midwife will remain the primary care person in labour and birth and will be present at your labour and birth if you require a vacuum, forceps or Caesarean section.

 *Available currently as per usual considerations.

+POSTPARTUM VISITS *In person visits will be as follows: One visit within the first 48 hours after birth.
+One additional visit within the first week.
+One visit between 4-6wks in the clinic for discharge.
 We will attempt to do all other postpartum visits by phone or ‘virtually’, however we will consider further in-person visits for urgent clinical concerns.